thisisvaze/personal-portfolio/src/works/vrdatavis.md

 section3_img: ./src/img/vr_rep_data.png

 section4_title: 2.
 Radial replusion force
+section4_content: >
-section4_content: We start with a data set and its corresponding affinity matrix, and assign random initial position of points in 3D around the user and using physics simulation, let the points settle down on a local minima, according to their affinity.
+  We start with a data set and its corresponding affinity matrix, and assign random initial position of points in 3D around the user and using physics simulation, let the points settle down on a local minima, according to their affinity.
 With plethora of data points around the user to look at,there are some ways in which this visualization can be improved.
 First of all, from the user’s viewpoint, when visualizing data points, points that are close by in the line of sight can intersect and result in an occluded vision, to solve this, we introduce new forces in the system, namely radial repulsion forces between the points that are close enough radially.
 Secondly, we designate points that are of higher importance as landmarks and reduce the opacity of points that are far enough and not landmarks.
+section4_content_2: >
   Finally, we verify the visibility of the nodes with full opacity and use parameters such as spring stiffness of radial-repulsion forces and size of the nodes to remove minor occlusions.
 A new force was introduce to avoid object oclusions in VR.
 Users should be able to see all the data points clearly in space.
 section4_img: ./src/img/vr_repulsion.png
 section5_title: Implementation
-section5_subtitle: Modified Force-directed simulation
+section5_subtitle: Modified Force-directed simulation with WebVR
 section5_content:
 section5_img: ./src/img/vr_random_obj.png